-In the Army and Marines, an enlisted job is called an MOS, which stands for military occupational specialty.
+In the Army and Marines, an enlisted job is called MOS or military occupational specialty.
 In the Navy and Coast Guard, an enlisted job is called a rating.

 But in the Air Force, a job is referred to by an Air Force Specialty Code, or AFSC.
 It's a five-digit alphanumeric code for enlisted Air Force personnel, four digits for officers, sometimes modified with additional characters for more precise identification.